Kedu-SCCL/docker-selenium-python-snmpd/README.md

 iso.3.6.1.4.1.8072.1.3.2.3.1.1.23.101.120.97.109.112.108.101.95.99.104.114.111.109.101.95.115.101.108.101.110.105.117.109 = STRING: "https://www.fsf.org/"
 ```

-6. (Optional) In case that you used provided docker compose stop it:
+6. (Optional) In case that you used provided [docker compose example](https://github.com/Kedu-SCCL/docker-selenium-python-snmpd/blob/master/docker-compose.yml) stop it:

 ```
 CTRL + ESC
 ```

-And remove all the images and networks:
+And remove all the containers and networks:

 ```
 docker-compose down